A Practical Guide to Safe Online Payments in Australia

 • Set up real-time transaction alerts through your banking app to spot and report fraudulent activity immediately.

-In today's digital age, nearly every aspect of our financial lives happens online.
+In today's digital world, nearly every aspect of our financial lives happens online.
 From paying bills with BPAY to shopping on our favourite websites, convenience is at our fingertips.
 However, with this convenience comes the need for vigilance.
-Understanding how to protect your financial information online is no longer just a good idea—it's an essential skill for every Australian.

-This guide will walk you through the most common online payment risks and provide simple, effective strategies to keep your money safe and secure.
+Understanding how to protect your financial information when paying online is no longer just a good idea — it is an essential skill for every Australian.
+This guide walks you through the most common online payment risks and provides simple, effective strategies to keep your money safe.

 Common Online Payment Risks to Be Aware Of

-Cybercriminals use sophisticated methods, but most online payment risks fall into a few common categories.
+Cybercriminals use increasingly sophisticated methods, but most online payment risks fall into a few common categories.
 Being able to spot them is your first line of defence.

 Related Read: Cybercrimes: Identity Theft – What to look out for?